Make great business posts

 - Post type: Is your post about an event?
 An offer or time-sensitive deal?
 Do you have news to share?
 Consider what you want your post to do — whether to encourage customers to visit your store, sell something, or announce a new feature.

-- Photos: Take a high-resolution photo reinforcing your message so your post will stand out.
-Photos should be: Simple, direct, and in-focus.
-Well-lit, with bright, vibrant colors.
+- Photos/videos: Take a high-resolution photo reinforcing your message so your post stands out.
+Photos should be simple, direct, in-focus and well-lit, with bright, vibrant colors.
 At a minimum resolution of 720px wide by 540px tall, in JPG or PNG format.
+We accept the following file formats for video: AVI, MP4, MOV, FLV, WMV, MPG, M4V, MKV, M2TS, and MTS.
+The maximum size for videos is 100 MB.

 - Title (if your post is an event): Describe your event in 4-5 words.
 You have 58 characters for your title.